DannyM9021/cecs450/README.md

 ![age vs. rem sleep](images/age_vs_rem_sleep.jpg)

-The graph below includes the calculated correlation coefficient using the pearson correlation formula.
+The graph below uses the pearson correlation coefficient formula to measure the linear correlation between age and rem sleep percentage.
 Based on correlation coefficient calculation standards, the null hypothesis would be age doesn't effect REM sleep, while the alternative hypothesis would be age does effect REM sleep.
 From the calculation, the value of R is 0.042 which indicates it a weak, positive linear relationship between age and REM sleep percentage.The p- value is 0.37 meaning that we accept the null hypothesis.
 In other words, we accept the fact that age has no effect on REM sleep.
 ![age vs. rem sleep 2](images/age_vs_rem_sleep2.jpg)

 On average, an adult would spend 25% in total in REM sleep.
 According to the graph, the average is ~22.6% in REM sleep.